ukatech/jsstp-lib/docs/README_EN.md

 await queryer.reset();
 ```

-The queryer also supports some quick tests for checking the availability of the queryer.
+The queryer also supports some quick tests to check the availability of the queryer.

 ```javascript
 if (!queryer.available)